proksee-project/proksee-cmd/docs/tutorials/assemble.md

 Complete.
 ```

-Finally, the changes in assembly measurements (N50, L50, etc.) from the fast assembly and the expert assembly are reported.
+Finally, the changes in assembly measurements (N50, L50, etc.) between the fast assembly and the expert assembly are reported.
 In this case, we can see changes that suggest an improvement in assembly quality.

-### Output Files
+## Output Files

 All output will be written to the specified output directory ("output" in our case).
 The output directory will contain the following files:

-- assembly_statistics.csv: assembly statistics for the assemblies produced during pipeline
+- **assembly_statistics.csv**: assembly statistics for the assemblies produced during pipeline
-- contigs.fasta: the final contigs generated from the expert assembly
+- **contigs.fasta**: the final contigs generated from the expert assembly
-- information.json: a computer-readable, JSON-formatted file containing the information that was printed to standard output
+- **information.json**: a computer-readable, JSON-formatted file containing the information that was printed to standard output

 The output directory may also contain output from various other programs called during execution of the pipeline, such as RefSeq Masher, Quast, and fastp.